 The Stages of Periodontal Disease

-Firm, pink, gums attached to the teeth and supported by firm dense bone are the indicators of healthy gums and teeth that have the strong support they need.
+The firm, pink, gums attached to the teeth and supported by firm, dense bone are the indicators of healthy gums and teeth that have the strong support they need.

 A build-up of bacteria causes Gingivitis.
 In its early stages, inflammation around the gums is observable, with gum tissues appearing red and swollen.
 Gums that are easily irritated or that bleed during tooth brushing indicate the presence of Gingivitis.
 Removal of the plaque buildup is necessary to prevent the development of gum disease.